ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 > @api {POST} /dedicatedCloud/{serviceName}/datacenter/{datacenterId}/checkBackupJobs
 >

 4\.
-Repeat steps 2 and 3 for all VMs that have backups enabled and have been migrated to the new vDC.
+If you have migrated only part of the virtual machines whose backups are enabled, you can repeat steps 2 and 3 in order to transfer their backup jobs to the new vDC.

 Before you continue, you can check visually, in the graphic Backup Management plug-in on the new vDC, that the backup jobs are present and active.
 You can then disable Veeam Backup on the old vDC.
 You can do this via the following API call: